Benny Ramírez: Professional wrestling career

 After making his debut in Colombia in 1959, Ramírez moved to the United States and worked in the Texas territory of the National Wrestling Alliance.
 In 1961, he was a masked wrestler under the ring name "The Mummy", a gimmick of a mummy who was revived in modern times.
 That gimmick was the brainchild of Maurice P. Siegel, a Houston-based promoter.
 Wearing a white mask with long hair and wearing a strange costume that covered his whole body with dirty bandages, Ramírez suddenly became a sensational heel.
 On May 18, 1962, he defeated Dory Dixon to win the NWA Texas Heavyweight Championship.
 Ramírez challenged Lou Thesz for the NWA World Heavyweight Championship on April 3, 1963 in San Antonio and lost that match.

 In April 1964, Ramírez came to the Japanese promotion Japan Pro Wrestling Alliance and participated in the 6th World League tournament with Gene Kiniski, Calypso Hurricane, Bull Curry, and Billy White Wolf.
 In the first round, he defeated Umanosuke Ueda, but in the league match, he lost to wrestlers such as Toyonobori and Giant Baba.
 Although Ramírez's battle record was poor, he created a sensation by putting powder in the gaps between his bandages and causing white dust to fly up from his body when he was attacked by an opponent.
 There was also a story that he was wiping his skin and covered his skin with a bandage to hide it.

+In July 1965, Ramírez was stabbed by a spectator following a match against Pedro Morales in Pasadena, California.
+Ramírez had been disqualified for roughness when 79-year-old John W. Jones attacked him, inflicting a three-inch wound to his chest.
+Ramírez was subsequently reported to be in good condition, while Jones was charged with assault with a deadly weapon.